Vonng/pigsty/docs/c-privilege.md

-# Permissions
+# Privilege

-PostgreSQL provides a standard access control mechanism: [authentication](c-auth.md) (Authentication) and [privileges](c-privilege.md) (Privileges), both based on the [role](c-user.md) (Role) and [user](c-user. md) (User) systems.
-Pigsty provides an out-of-the-box access control model that covers the security needs of most scenarios.
+PostgreSQL provides a standard access control mechanism: [authentication](c-auth.md) and [privileges](c-privilege.md), both based on the [role](c-user.md) systems.

-This article describes the default permission system used by Pigsty.
+Pigsty provides a battery-included access control model that covers the security needs of most scenarios.

-Pigsty's default user system consists of **four default users** with **four types of default roles**.
+This article describes the default privilege system used by Pigsty.

-## Object permissions
+## Object Privilege

-The permission model is closely related to the [default role](c-user.md).
+The privilege model ties to [default roles](c-user.md#default-roles) closely.

-When using the Pigsty access control model, newly created business users should all belong to one of the four default roles, and the permissions held by the default roles are shown below.
+When using the Pigsty access control model, newly created business users should all belong to one of the 4 default roles, and the privileges held by the default roles are shown below.

 ```sql
 GRANT USAGE                         ON SCHEMAS   TO dbrole_readonly